vue-workflow-chart/vue-workflow-chart/README.md

 ## Click events

-As you click on a state or a transmission, these elements emit an event.
+As you click on a state or a transition, these elements emit an event.
 For a state, this will be a 'state-click' with the id of the element as parameter.
-Transmissions emit a 'transmission-click' with id.
+Transitions emit a 'transition-click' with id.

 See the minimal example below: